bobbingwide/oik-unloader/readme.txt

 Prototype version developed as part of a performance improvement project.

 == Changelog ==
+= 0.1.1 =
+* Fixed: Deactivates unloading logic at shutdown.
+Fixes #6
+* Tested: With WordPress 5.9

 = 0.1.0 =
 * Changed: Support deactivation of Network Activated plugins in WordPress Multi Site #4